-section VI.
+SECTION II.
 The Committee Process

-- (a) CONSIDERATION OF LEGISLATION.
-Whenever a committee considers legislation, whether or not said committee is a legislative committee, it shall follow the procedures outlined herein: - (1) The Committee Chair shall chair all committee meetings unless he or she designates another committee member to chair the committee meeting in his or her absence. - (2) The Chair shall provide for an appropriate period of debate on the legislation.
+(a) CONSIDERATION OF LEGISLATION.
+Whenever a committee considers legislation, whether or not said committee is a legislative committee, it shall follow the procedures outlined herein:

+(1) The Committee Chair shall chair all committee meetings unless they designate another committee member to chair the committee meeting in their absence.

+(2) The Chair shall provide for an appropriate period of debate on the legislation.
 During this time, the committee may suggest amendments to the legislation authors.
-Some representation of the bill's final wording must be made available to the committee prior to a vote. - (3) The Chair and the bill authors may each make brief closing statements, time permitting. - (4) The committee shall then vote whether to retain or release the legislation, with an affirmative vote signifying release to the body and a negative vote signifying retention in committee. - (5) No committee vote may be taken in absentia, or via proxy, or by any means other than an in-person vote which occurs during an official committee meeting. - (6) Only Committee Members and the Committee Chair may vote in their respective committee. - (7) Once a vote to release has been secured on a piece of legislation, the legislation may not be changed from its final wording or amended in any way until it is brought before the Senate or recommitted to the committee process outlined herein. - (8) All time-periods and procedures outlined above shall be executed and interpreted by the Committee Chair unless the procedures of subsection below are adopted by the committee. - (9) At any time during the consideration of legislation, a committee may vote to adopt standing rules of order for the remainder of the meeting by a second and two-thirds (2/3) approval.
-In such a case the committee shall vote on fixed time periods and rules of debate for legislation consideration and shall proceed formally with the meeting under Robert's Rules of Order, chaired by the Committee Chair or his or her designee. - (10) Each committee, at each of its meetings, shall consider and vote on all legislation submitted to it by the Speaker of the Senate and all legislation it has previously voted to retain. - (11) No quorum shall be required for committee meetings.
+Some representation of the legislation's final wording must be made available to the committee prior to a vote.

+(3) The Chair and the legislation authors may each make brief closing statements, time permitting.

+(4) The committee shall then vote whether to retain or release the legislation, with an affirmative vote signifying release to the body and a negative vote signifying retention in committee.

+(5) No committee vote may be taken in absentia, or via proxy, or by any means other than an in-person vote which occurs during an official committee meeting.

+(6) Only Committee Members and the Committee Chair may vote in their respective committee.

+(7) Once a vote to release has been secured on a piece of legislation, the legislation may not be changed from its final wording or amended in any way until it is brought before the Senate or recommitted to the committee process outlined herein.

+(8) All time-periods and procedures outlined above shall be executed and interpreted by the Committee Chair unless the procedures of subsection below are adopted by the committee.

+(9) At any time during the consideration of legislation, a committee may vote to adopt standing rules of order for the remainder of the meeting by a second and two-thirds (2/3) members present and voting approval.
+In such a case the committee shall vote on fixed time periods and rules of debate for legislation consideration and shall proceed formally with the meeting under Robert's Rules of Order, chaired by the Committee Chair or their designee.

+(10) Each committee, at each of its meetings, shall consider and vote on all legislation submitted to it by the Speaker of the Senate and all legislation it has previously voted to retain.

+(11) No quorum shall be required for committee meetings.

-- (b) MOTION TO TAKE FROM COMMITTEE.
+(b) MOTION TO TAKE FROM COMMITTEE.
 During a meeting of the Student Senate body, any Senator may make a motion to take any piece of legislation from committee consideration and return it to the Senate floor.
-Such a motion must specify the name or number designation of the desired bill. - (1) The motion is not in order in the Senate General Assembly Meeting in which a piece of legislation receives its first reading - (2) The motion is debatable and requires a second followed by two-thirds (2/3) approval of the body. - (3) A successful motion to take from committee brings the designated legislation before the body as a question for debate and a vote. - (4) Legislation taken from committee shall be subject to all motions and procedures it would otherwise be beholden to under Robert's Rules of Order and the governing documents of the Student Senate.
+Such a motion must specify the name or number designation of the desired act, bill or resolution.

+(1) The motion is not in order in the Senate General Assembly Meeting in which a piece of legislation receives its first presentation.

+(2) The motion is debatable and requires a second followed by two-thirds (2/3) approval of the of the Student Senate membership present and voting at an announced meeting.

+(3) A successful motion to take from committee brings the designated legislation before the body as a question for debate and a vote.

+(4) Legislation taken from committee shall be subject to all motions and procedures it would otherwise be beholden to under Robert's Rules of Order and the governing documents of the Student Senate.